danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_on_aks.md

 It will handle image updates and some provisioning related actions for the FHIR services.

 Fhir Release controller can be defined in `workspace-platform/fhir/fhiroperator/controllers/fhir_release_controller.go`

+For its design and implementation we can follow Dicom's approach as described in this [document](https://microsofthealth.visualstudio.com/DefaultCollection/Health/_git/workspace-platform?path=%2Fdocs%2Frelease-controller.md&version=GBmain&_a=preview).

 # Resource Provision